 Men possess distinct physiological advantages that make the ketogenic diet particularly effective.
 Understanding these differences is crucial for maximizing your results and creating a sustainable approach to healthy eating.

-- Enhanced muscle preservation during fat loss phases
+- Better muscle preservation during fat loss

 Understanding what to eat on keto diet men is crucial for success.
 The male-focused ketogenic approach emphasizes foods that support higher caloric needs, testosterone production, and muscle maintenance.

-- Protein: 1.0-1.2g per pound of lean body mass (higher for active men)
+- Protein: 1.0–1.2 grams per pound of lean body mass (higher for active men)

-- Fat: 70-75% of remaining calories
+- Fat: Make up 70–75% of remaining daily calories

-Example calculation for a 190-pound man with 18% body fat:
+Example: For a 190-pound man at 18% body fat:

-- Lean body mass: 156 pounds
+- Lean mass: 156 pounds

 - Protein target: 156-187g daily